-6 quirky things to do in Cornwall near St Ives
+8 quirky things to do in Cornwall near St Ives

 With gorgeous sandy beaches, amazing restaurants, a great choice of gift shops and a plethora of watersports and activities, we don’t think you’ll have a chance to get bored!

 Top of our list of quirky things to do in Cornwall is the lantern story ghost walk, which shows you the darker side of St Ives.
 Go on a lantern-lit tour of the town after nightfall and explore the most haunted and eerie parts of St Ives.

 2. Get creative in the workshops at St Ives School of Painting

-Unleash your inner artist with an art workshop or creative course at St Ives School of Painting.
+Unleash your inner artist with an art workshop or creative course at the renowned St Ives School of Painting.
 Develop new skills in an inspiring oceanside setting.
 Choose from a short workshop, a creative weekend retreat or an art holiday.

-St Ives is an artist’s paradise and there are many galleries to explore as well as the incredible landscape which you can draw inspiration from.
-The shorter workshops offered by St Ives School of Painting start from just £40 and all materials are provided, so you just need to turn up and be ready to have fun learning new skills!
+St Ives is an artist’s paradise and there are many galleries to explore as well as the incredible landscape from which you can draw inspiration.
+The shorter workshops offered by St Ives School of Painting start from just £40 and all materials are provided.

 3. Visit the mysterious site of the Mên-an-Tol

 The ancient site of Mên-an-Tol (meaning ‘holed stone’ in Cornish) is one of the most interesting and bizarre historic sites in Cornwall.
-These unusual stones are thought to date back to the Bronze Age, making them 3,500 years old.
+These unusual stones are thought to date back to the Bronze Age, making them over 3,500 years old.

-Magical stories about these stones suggest that passing through the circular stone can cure illnesses and ensure fertility.
+Magical fables about these stones say that passing through the circular stone can cure illnesses and ensure fertility.
 In fact, it is thought that these stones were originally used for fertility rituals.

 4. Eat dinner in a 14th Century castle

-Carn Brea Castle is an impressive grade II listed granite stone building. it was extensively remodelled in the 18th century as a hunting lodge in the style of a castle for the Basset family.
-Now it’s a fantastic place to go for a unique dining experience.
+Carn Brea Castle is an impressive grade II listed granite stone building.
+It was extensively remodelled in the 18th century as a hunting lodge in the style of a castle for the Basset family.
+Now, it’s a fantastic place to go for a unique dining experience.

 5. Walk the Tin Coast from Botallack to Cape Cornwall

-The coastline here was intensively mined in the past and the route will take you past engine houses, an Iron Age cliff castle and the Kenidjack Valley, once home to 50 working waterwheels.
+The coastline here was intensively mined in the past and the route will take you past abandoned engine houses, an Iron Age cliff castle and the Kenidjack Valley, once home to 50 working waterwheels.

 You will also pass Wheal Owles, which was used as Ross Poldark’s Wheal Leisure in the TV series.
 As you get closer to Cape Cornwall, you will see the striking chimney which was once part of the old Cape Cornwall Mine.

 6. Discover secret coves in West Penwith

-With over 300 beaches to choose from in Cornwall, you don’t need to stick to the crowded beaches in St Ives.
+With over 300 beaches to choose from in Cornwall, you don’t need to stick to the crowded beaches of St Ives.
 If you love an outdoor adventure and you don’t mind a beach or cove with no facilities, you have plenty of beautiful places to choose from in West Cornwall.

 Discover the unspoilt smuggler’s coves of Prussia Cove and Piskies Cove on a coastal walk from Perranunthnoe or Praa Sands.
 Find a secret paradise at Portheras Cove.
 If you’re prepared to step off the beaten track and go exploring, you’ll see some of the most stunning beaches that many people never visit.
 You may even have the whole beach to yourself!

-St Ives is the perfect base to explore West Cornwall and discover different and fun things to do.
+St Ives is the perfect base to explore West Cornwall and discover quirky and fun things to do.
 Browse our St Ives cottages and begin planning your unique holiday in Cornwall.